ology/techn.ology.net/blog/2014/07/21/time-successive-old-faithful-eruption-durations/index.markdown

 ![](successive-faithful-eruptions-transitions.png)

-**[UPDATE]** We can sample a subset of the Old Faithful eruption data and add arrows from previous to next observation.
+We can sample a subset of the Old Faithful eruption data and add arrows from previous to next observation.
 Here is the R code:

     z <- sample( faithful$eruptions, 50 )
     x <- z[ 1 : length(z) - 1 ]